se-edu/addressbook-level4/docs/devops/gradle/Introduction to Gradle.md

 # Gradle

 ## Background
-[Gradle](https://gradle.org/) is an integration technology that addressbook uses for continuous integration:
+[Gradle](https://gradle.org/) is an integration technology that addressbook uses for:
+- handling project dependencies
+- checking for bugs & code style violations
 - building the application JAR
-- handling project dependencies
 - testing (including coverage of test cases)
-- checking for bugs & code style violations

 We have wrapped our project in a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), so that anyone who has cloned the repository can perform the same gradle tasks to manage dependencies or perform automated testing.
 The gradle details are defined in `build.gradle`, which is a Groovy script.
 You can start learning them from [Build Scripts Basics](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html).